mrshenli/streamsx.documentation/docs/beamrunner/beamrunner-X-performance.md

 situation, the runner can identify that there is only one global key and run the transform in a non-parallelized form.
 The following code snippet demonstrates an example.
 As the `AddKey` transform add the same `Void` key to all elements, the downstream `GBK` cannot run in parallel.
-If the application explicitly specifies a parallel width (greater than 1) for `GBK`, please expect the runner to print a warning message and ignores the parallelism requirement on the `GBK` transform.
+If a user specifies a parallel width (greater than 1) for the entire pipeline, the runner may silently ignore the parallel width for the section of the pipeline that uses the `Void` keys.
+If a user explicitly specifies a parallel width for the `GBK` in the example, the runner, again, may ignore the specified width.

 ```java
 Pipeline p = Pipeline.create(options);